switux/AstroWeatherStation/README.md

 ## Pricing

+This section is being reorganised as there are different hardware setups.
 All parts can be found on aliexpress, except for the rain sensor and the PVC sheet which is much cheaper when locally sourced.
 I estimated the raw cost of materials (price vary ...) to be **about 215.- CHF VAT incl.** with about 50% spent on the RG-9 and the wind sensors (shipping is quite expensive for the latter).
 About 50.- are for enclosures and the other sensors, the rest well ... is the rest :-)

-## ASSUMPTIONS

-A Wifi network is available to send sensor data and send alarms.
-In my case this is provided by a 4G module attached to a Raspberry Pi 4 which pilots the instruments.

 ## SPECIFICATIONS

+This section is being reworked as there are different hardware setups.

   - Power consumption: N/A (collecting data)
-  - Autonomy: N/A but I think at least a couple of weeks (will cover the panel when the above point is done, and see how long it will survive as there is always a gap between theory and practice)
+  - Autonomy: N/A (collecting data)
   - Measures (from sensor specs)
     - Illuminance range: 0-88k Lux ( up to ~730 W/m² )
     - Temperature range: -40°C to +85°C
     - Pressure: 300 to 1100 hPa
-    - Wind speed: 0 to 30 m/s
+    - Wind speed: 0 to 60 m/s

 ## About the SQM feature

-This is now almost validated.
+This is now validated.

     - 20°FoV lens put in front of the TSL2591 (comparable to the SQM-Lx)
     - Calibration against my SQM-LE done

 ## Open points

-  - Battery level readings often overrun 100%, the problem is not the ADC but the batteries themselves or the charger as I checked with a voltmeter, they often deliver up to 4.8/4.9V.
-I will try with a TP5100 or TP4056
+   - The RG9 sensor raises false positives during day because (I guess) of condensation.
+I try to mitigate this but since it is happening during daytime, it is only a minor issue.

 ## Runtime configuration interface

 ## Alarms format